brunorosilva/brunorosilva/README.md

 # Hello ✨

 Hi, I'm Bruno (rosilva) Chicelli!
 I'm a senior data scientist working at [Globo](https://www.globo.com/), MSc.
-Student in Mechatronics Engineering (dissertation on Deep Reinforcement Learning for Traffic Management) and Specialist in Artificial Intelligence (disseration on Computer Vision for Vehicle Counting), both at Poli-USP.
+Student in Mechatronics Engineering (dissertation on Deep Reinforcement Learning for Traffic Control) and Specialist in Artificial Intelligence (disseration on Computer Vision for Vehicle Counting), both at Poli-USP.
 I'm passionate about
 <ul>
   <li>finding the best solutions to complex problems using data;</li>
   <li>freeing people to push themselves into more deep, human tasks with automation.</li>